elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototype-methods-objects-without-proto.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Since, the proto property is deprecated based the JavaScript specification.
 There are three modern methods that can be used in prototypal inheritance including Object.create(obj), Object.getPrototypeOf(obj), and Object.setPrototypeOf(obj, proto).<br /><br /> The Object.create(obj) method is used to create an empty object with given proto as prototype and optional property descriptors.
 The Object.getPrototypeOf(obj) that returns the prototype of an object, and Object.
-Object.setPrototypeOf(obj, proto) which sets the prototyple of obj to proto.
+Object.setPrototypeOf(obj, proto) which sets the prototype of obj to proto.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />